How to deal with antisocial behaviour

 Councils must have plans in place for dealing with antisocial behaviour in their area.
 Each council is different so the service you get will depend on where you live.
 Some councils have lots of information on their websites whereas others have telephone helplines:

-If the situation hasn't improved by using other measures, the council can apply to court to get an antisocial behaviour order against the person, or people, who are causing the problem.
-It might be possible for the council to
+if the situation hasn't improved by using other measures, the council can apply to court to get an antisocial behaviour order (ASBO) against the person, or people, who are causing the problem.
+It might be possible for the court to grant an interim ASBO to prevent antisocial behaviour before the court hearing

 Contact the police